 Sometimes there was an opportunity to capture what I saw.
 And sometimes, not.
-I live in an area of New Jersey that is still rural with some historic small towns for neighbors.
-Princeton; Hopewell.
+I live in Montgomery Township, New Jersey, which in many aspects is is still rural with some historic small towns for neighbours; Princeton; Hopewell.

-I could have just taken a photo of some random object with the red, green and blue colors.
+I could have taken a photo of some random object with red, green and blue colours.
 But that would be throw away photography.
 I want my photographs to have an impact.

 When I saw the tree, I pulled over into the parking area on the northbound side of Quaker Road near the Delaware and Raritan Canal.
-The D&R canal is part of the state park system but the parking area is really just a patch of gravel on the western bank of that section of the D&R Canal.
-The sun was coming up over the treeline and shone through the fog creating a nice haze in the background.
+The D&R canal is part of the state park system, but the parking area is just a patch of gravel on the western bank of that section of the D&R Canal.
+The sun was coming up over the treeline and shone through the fog, creating a lovely haze in the background.

 The area where the tree grows is wetland overgrown with thick patches of grass.

 I had just taken my green/yellow image.
-Earlier in the week, I had taken a photo of red flowers on one of the neighborhood trees.
+Earlier in the week, I had taken a photo of red flowers on one of the neighbourhood trees.
 I needed blue.

 My son is graduating from high-school.
 He applied to several colleges.
 Although he did not apply to the program, Rutgers University invited him to attend the Honors College.
 He’s very excited, and so are we.